Liviu Rebreanu: Psychological novels

 Pădurea spânzuraților is the artistical transfiguration of his brother Emil's case.
 The hero of the novel is Apostol Bologa, son of a Romanian lawyer from Transylvania.
 In the Hungarian schools he gets an education contradictory to his Romanian soul.
 He becomes a conscientious Austrian officer, he even contributes (by his vote in court) at the sentencing to death of a Czech officer, who had deserted the Austro-Hungarian army.
 The novel follows his soul metamorphosis, under the influence of the Czech officer Klapka, who seeds in his heart the hatred against the Austrian empire and the love for the Romanian nation.
 Sent on the Romanian front, in the Eastern Carpathians, the thought of desertion becomes an obsession for him.
 Being forced again to take part in a military tribunal, to judge a Romanian peasant for espionage, Apostol Bologa starts in the night towards the Romanian lines, to get to his blood brothers.
-He is caught and hanged, in much the same way as the Czech that he had helped condemn.
+He is caught and hanged, in much the same way as the Czech whom he had helped to condemn.